bazar-de-komi/glados/src/Parser/Syntaxe.md

 # Kleftis Programming Language

-Welcome to Kleftis, a minimalistic programming language inspired by Lisp.
+Welcome to Kleftis, a minimalistic programming language inspired by Lisp, Python and other.
 This document introduces the syntax of Kleftis and provides examples to help you get started.
-The Kleftis language is parsed into **S-Expressions (SExpr)** and supports basic programming constructs such as variables, functions, conditionals, loops, and more.

 ---